 I’d be happy to share with you some of my recommendations whether you’re looking for brunch restaurants, beaches, hikes, taco trucks or spas to continue your wedding day antics.

 Megs wore a retro-inspired white dress with blue scallop design.
 White but not too wedding-y, and something she can wear again in the future!
 Plus, it had pockets 😉 Chad was in black pants, white shirt and vest with his trademark tweed cap.

 They had with them a cute San Francisco tote bag which made for a fun memento of their trip and their wedding day.

 We used Lyft for maximum efficiency between City Hall, Crissy Field and ending at the Palace of Fine Arts.
 We saved a lot of time vs driving & finding parking, so we managed to hit all the spots and stay within the 3 hours the couple had booked.
 Awesome.

-If you’re looking for a San Francisco City Hall wedding photographer that’s experienced photographing elopements (even last minute ones!) and can help you piece together all the little elements that will go into your day, get in touch!
+If you’re looking for a San Francisco City Hall wedding photographer that’s experienced photographing elopements (even last-minute ones!) get in touch!